mohittalwar23/CraftiAI_Hackathon_Bicep_curl_counter/README.md

   mount.
 - Single-arm, single-exercise: this counts one motion pattern (curls) on whichever arm the sensor is worn on.
 No exercise classification.
-- `app.c`'s log lines still read "step device," a naming leftover from the pivot that wasn't part of the rename pass.
-Cosmetic only, does not affect behavior; flagged here rather than left for a reviewer to find.
 - ThingSpeak's free-tier 15-second publish rate limit means the cloud dashboard is not real-time rep-by-rep. Local LED feedback is instant; the published count catches up on the next allowed interval.